Chip Kelly: Ohio State (2024–2025)

-Kelly replaced Bill O'Brien as offensive coordinator, after O'Brien left Ohio State to be head coach for Boston College.
+Kelly replaced Bill O'Brien as offensive coordinator, after O'Brien left Ohio State to become the head coach for Boston College.
 The move reunited Kelly and Ryan Day, who had served under Kelly at New Hampshire, Philadelphia, and San Francisco.
 Kelly helped lead Ohio State to winning a National Championship.
-Kelly's Buckeye offense faced 4 of College Football's top teams and defeated Tennessee, Oregon, Texas, and Notre Dame en route to the school's ninth National Championship.
+Kelly's Buckeye offense faced four of College Football's top teams and defeated Tennessee, Oregon, Texas, and Notre Dame en route to the school's ninth National Championship.

-Las Vegas Raiders (2025–present)
+Las Vegas Raiders (2025)

-On February 4, 2025, the Las Vegas Raiders hired Kelly as their offensive coordinator under head coach Pete Carroll.
+On February 4, 2025, the Las Vegas Raiders hired Kelly as their offensive coordinator under new head coach Pete Carroll.
+Following a 2–9 start to the season, Kelly was fired on November 23.

+Northwestern (2026–present)

+On December 30, 2025, Kelly was hired as the next offensive coordinator for Northwestern, replacing Zach Lujan, whose contract was not renewed at the end of the 2025 season.

 Personal life

 Kelly is reluctant to discuss his life outside of football.
-He lives in Los Angeles, California, but has a small, tight-knit group of friends in Manchester, New Hampshire, who never speak about him to reporters.
+He lives in Winnetka, Illinois, but has a small, tight-knit group of friends in Manchester, New Hampshire, who never speak about him to reporters.
 ESPN blogger Ted Miller describes Kelly as being "funny, biting, pithy, strange, fiery and surprising when talking to reporters."

 Kelly was married to Jennifer Jenkins from 1992 to 1999.

 In 2009, Kelly responded to a season ticket holder's letter demanding a refund for his expenses after traveling to see Oregon's 19–8 loss to Boise State.
 That loss ended with Ducks running back LeGarrette Blount responding to a Bronco player's taunts by punching him in the face.
-Kelly replied to the man with a personal check written out for his travel costs (exactly $439); in response, the fan wrote him a thank you note returning the original uncashed check.
+Kelly replied to the man with a personal check written out for his travel costs (exactly $439); in response, the fan wrote Kelly a thank you note returning the original uncashed check.